-CUB is Illinois' leading nonprofit utility watchdog organization.
+CUB is Illinois' leading nonprofit utility watchdog.
 Created by the Illinois Legislature, CUB opened its doors in 1984 to represent the interests of residential and small-business utility customers.
-Since then, CUB has saved consumers more than \$10 billion by helping to block rate hikes and secure refunds over the years.
-For more information, call CUB's Consumer Hotline at 1-800-669-5556 or visit CUB's website, www.CitizensUtilityBoard.org.
+Since then, it has saved consumers more than \$20 billion by helping block rate hikes, secure refunds, and fight for clean, low-cost energy.
+For more information, call CUB's Consumer Hotline, 1-800-669-5556, or visit its website, www.CitizensUtilityBoard.org.